hannesdatta/course-dprep/content/docs/tutorials/pipeline-building-automation/_index.md

 - Watch (in this order...)
   - [This is why you should automate the pipeline of your empirical research project](https://youtu.be/9aivqe-phL0)
   - [Four steps to automate & make reproducible your empirical research project](https://youtu.be/rJGGCX6bcPo)
+  - The content of the slides shown in the videos is [available here](pipelineautomation.pdf)

 - Read the building block ["What are makefiles"](../../building-blocks/automation/make-commands)